I consider automated tests the best form of documentation

 Who am I as a person

-I have strong opinions but loosely held.
-I'm aware that every decision will be a trade-off.
+I have strong opinions but loosely held & I'm aware that every decision will be a trade-off

-Very wide, although often shallow, knowledge of current trends, technologies, and tools used in the backend, frontend, and operations.
+Vast, although often shallow, knowledge of current trends, technologies, and tools used in the backend, frontend, and operations.
 I prefer keeping mental bookmarks and evaluating tools when a need arises instead of chasing hype

 Privately, I love good reportage or sci-fi from 80s, vintage cocktail bars, and switching from one nerdy obsession to another.
 Lately I added gym to the mix.
 Solving hard problems and lifting heavy have some things in common.